example42/example42.github.io/_drafts/2018-10-08-puppet6-ca-upgrading.md

 ### New CA

 Usually you barely want to follow option 1. as this does mean a complete CA roll-over within all of your Puppet managed systems.
-Maybe this is an option in case that your CA is about to exire soon?
+Maybe this is an option in case that your CA is about to expire soon?

 We will look into the two solutions which do not require new certificates: